Why Do My Ribs Hurt When Sneezing?

 • Visible deformity or swelling: If you notice any deformity, bruising, or swelling around the ribs, it could indicate a rib fracture or other serious injury that requires medical attention.

-• Associated symptoms: Symptoms such as fever, coughing up blood, persistent cough, arm pain when sneezing, or sudden weight loss along with rib pain could suggest an underlying infection or illness that needs prompt medical attention.
+• Associated symptoms: Symptoms such as fever, coughing up blood, persistent cough, arm pain when sneezing, or sudden weight loss, along with rib pain, could suggest an underlying infection or illness that needs prompt medical attention.

 • Recent trauma: If the rib pain follows a recent injury or trauma to the chest area, it’s essential to get evaluated by a healthcare professional to rule out fractures or other serious injuries.